 Don't be intimidated by Southeast Asia’s mosques.
 Visiting them is a learning experience and may become a highlight of your trip.
 (Mosques like Jakarta, Indonesia's Masjid Istiqlal and Malacca, Malaysia's Kampung Kling Mosque are accustomed to foreign visitors, and will offer the most enlightening experience.)

 Followers of Islam welcome tourists and the general public inside and will gladly answer your questions.

 Visiting a Mosque

 Similar to visiting Buddhist temples in Southeast Asia, mosque etiquette is mostly just common sense.
 Follow these simple rules of etiquette when visiting mosques to ensure that you do not cause offense.

-Do not point feet: While sitting, avoid pointing your feet in the direction of the Qibla - the primary wall inside the mosque indicating the direction of Mecca.
+While sitting, avoid pointing your feet in the direction of the Qibla, the primary wall inside the mosque indicating the direction of Mecca.

 Perhaps the most important rule of etiquette often ignored by tourists, both men and women are expected to be dressed appropriately before visiting a mosque.
 Modest dress is the rule of thumb; shirts advertising rock bands, messages, or bright colors should be avoided.
 Larger mosques in tourist areas will loan proper attire for covering up during your visit.